JaNd3r/swift-behave/README.md

 This will build the app and test target, execute the tests and produce the following test report.
 Note, that the scenario names are used as the test case names in the test report.

 ![](Images/swift-behave_output.png)

+## IDE Support

+Unfortunately Appple has cut down the possibilities that custom Xcode plugins can offer to a minimum.
+That is the reason why there will be no Xcode editor plugin for _swift-behave_ anytime soon.
+As an alternative I can recommend using [BBEdit](https://www.barebones.com/products/bbedit/) which is also available for free.
+Copy the file `Resources/Gherkin.plist` to `~/Library/Application Support/BBEdit/Language Modules/` to have syntax highlighting for `.story` files in BBEdit, which improves readability a lot.

 ## Roadmap